asdia0/TripleMath/README.md

 # DoubleMath

 Solutions to all tutorials and assignments, typewritten in $\LaTeX$.
+All documents use the `echw` class file, which can be downloaded [here](https://github.com/asdia0/echw).

 ## Group A
 | Index | Chapter | Tutorials | Assignments |